JonnyAis/balancer/README.md

 - 🔁 **Loop mode**: run on a schedule for hands-off upkeep.
 - 🧰 **Designed for non-taxable accounts** (401k/IRA).
 Taxable version (with tax-loss harvesting + multi-ticker diversity) is on the roadmap.

+> DISCLAIMERS:
+> Personal finance software, not investment advice.
+> Use at your own risk.
+> Always start in `preview` mode and test in the E*TRADE sandbox before live trading.

 ---

 ## Quick Start

 ### 1. E*TRADE Developer Setup
-1. Create a developer account + app.
+1. Create a developer account + app on the E*TRADE developer portal: https://developer.etrade.com/home
 2. Obtain consumer key & secret.
 3. Enable sandbox first.